letscontrolit/ESPEasy/docs/source/Hardware/Hardware.rst

 If an I2C multiplexer is configured, every Device edit page for I2C devices will show extra options to select the channel the device is connected on.

-There is the default option of Single channel, or, when a TCA9548a or TCA9546a is configured, Multiple channels.
+There is the default option of Single channel, or, when a TCA9548a, TCA9546a or TCA9543a is configured, Multiple channels.

-*Example: A multiplexer is confgured, but the device is connected directly on the ESP board I2C channel:*
+*Example: A multiplexer is configured, but the device is connected directly on the ESP board I2C channel:*

 .. image:: Device_I2COptionsMultiplexerNone.png